 As for the local environmental impacts of coal mining, these are well known: the pollution of land, water, and air due to mining operations and mining waste has created brownfields and degraded land.

-distributing benefits and costs equally; engaging all stakeholders in decision making; and recognising multiple perspectives when it comes to considering and planning investments, incentives and whatever else is required to minimise the economic and social impacts of a rapid energy transition within coal communities.
+There are political ramifications if an energy transition is not conducted in a fair and just way.
+The term ‘energy justice’ is often used to capture the ideal aims of distributing benefits and costs equally; engaging all stakeholders in decision making; and recognising multiple perspectives when it comes to considering and planning investments, incentives and whatever else is required to minimise the economic and social impacts of a rapid energy transition within coal communities.

 No-one said making the transition from fossil fuels to renewables was going to be easy, but an important first step to doing it right is for governments to be aware of the areas they need to consider.